lestoni/BE-API/README.md

 # DEEL BACKEND TASK

 💫 Welcome! 🎉

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.

+## Implementation Notes

+1. I fired up DB Browser for SQLite and explored the data to understand the relationship between models.
+I created corresponding SQL statements to get an idea of what kind of queries i expect to build.
+2. Next up, i have worked with sequelize before all i needed to do was brush up on the docs and write some example queries.
+3. I re-organized the template files and folder for a better structure.
+Putting all the code in one file makes it a bit bloated and unmaintainable.
+4. I hit a hiccup and spent additional 2 hours (plus the required 3 hours) setting up my workstation in a windows laptop(first time, damn windows!).
+Issue was with building sqlite3 nodejs module for windows which required VS Build tools which were missing.
+5. I focused mainly in implementing the most efficient sequelize queries:
+    - Use of eager loading to join table fields with operators
+    - Use of transactions to ensure full commit of logic

+### Improvements

+- API endpoints are not intuitive to know how they work hence a good api spec with swagger would suffice.
+- Improve the sequelize queries with eager loading.
+Most endpoints required retrival of records from db

 ## Data Models